My Sugar Free Kitchen

 • Healthy orange chicken is perfect for meal prepping

-• Better than the original Panda Express and half the calories!
+• Better than the original Panda Express and under 500 calories!

 Ingredients